Wednesday, April 29, 2026

 Britain's Prime Minister Keir Starmer has come under criticism from Trump for not allowing US forces to use UK bases in its strikes on Iran / ©AFP

-(AFP) – UK Prime Minister Keir Starmer said Monday that British military bases in Cyprus will not be used by the United States in its war with Iran, despite criticism from US President Donald Trump.
-Starmer’s government has been swept up in the fallout from the spreading war in the Middle East.
+(AFP) – UK Prime Minister Keir Starmer said Monday British military bases in Cyprus will not be used by the United States in its war with Iran, despite criticism from US President Donald Trump.
+Starmer’s government has been swept up in fallout from the spreading war in the Middle East.

 On Sunday, Iranian-made drones hit a British base in Cyprus.
-Trump, meanwhile, slammed the UK leader’s initial refusal to allow the use of British military facilities.
-Starmer announced on Sunday that he had agreed to a US request to use British bases for a “specific and limited defensive purpose”.
-However, in comments to parliament on Monday, he clarified that this would not include bases on the Mediterranean island.
+Trump meanwhile slammed the UK leader’s initial refusal to allow the use of British military facilities.
+Starmer announced on Sunday he had agreed to a US request to use British bases for a “specific and limited defensive purpose”.
+But in comments to parliament on Monday, he said this would not include bases on the Mediterranean island.
 “The bases in Cyprus are not being used and not going to be used by the US… because they’re not suitable,” he said.

 Iranian-made drones hit the UK’s Akrotiri air force base, which lies on the southern tip of the island.
-A Cypriot government source told AFP that the attack had been launched from nearby Lebanon, probably by the Iran-backed militant group Hezbollah.
-The source confirmed that the drones—one of which struck a runway—had set off from Lebanon.
-When asked if Hezbollah had launched them, the source stated it was “most likely”.
+A Cypriot government source told AFP the attack had been launched from nearby Lebanon, probably by the Iran-backed militant group Hezbollah.
+The source said “it has been confirmed” the drones — one of which struck a runway — had set off from Lebanon.
+When asked if Hezbollah had launched them, the source said “most likely”.

-Greece announced it was sending two frigates and two F-16 fighter jets to Cyprus.
-Defense Minister Nikos Dendias stated he would travel to Cyprus on Tuesday.
-Cypriot President Nikos Christodoulides noted that the incident, which occurred just after midnight (2200 GMT), involved “a Shahed unmanned aerial vehicle”.
+UK ‘not at war’ – Greece said it was sending two frigates and two F-16 fighter jets to Cyprus.
+Defence Minister Nikos Dendias said he would travel to Cyprus on Tuesday.
+Cypriot President Nikos Christodoulides said the incident just after midnight (2200 GMT) involved “a Shahed unmanned aerial vehicle”.
+UK foreign minister Yvette Cooper said the government was “working on every possible option” to help an estimated 300,000 British nationals in the Gulf region return home if needed.

-UK Foreign Minister Yvette Cooper mentioned that the government was “working on every possible option” to assist an estimated 300,000 British nationals in the Gulf region return home if needed.
-Britain’s Middle East minister Hamish Falconer insisted that the nation was “not at war”.
-“Let me be really clear: the UK took a deliberate decision not to be part of the first wave of strikes conducted by the United States and Israeli governments.
+Britain’s Middle East minister Hamish Falconer insisted the nation was “not at war.”
+“Let me be really clear: the UK took a deliberate decision not to be part of the first wave of strikes conducted by the United States and Israeli governments.”
 But in the face of reckless attacks from Iran… we took the decision, as the prime minister announced last night, to support the US’s request to use our bases in order to conduct defensive actions,” he added.

-burs-har-mp/jhb/tw – Martin POLLARD with Etienne Torbey in Akrotiri
+– Martin POLLARD with Etienne Torbey in Akrotiri

 © 2024 AFP